|Other Position:||Offensive Coordinator/Quarterbacks|

 As a player, Frost was tutored by some of the legendary football coaching minds of all time, including Stanford’s Bill Walsh and Nebraska’s Tom Osborne, as well as the New York Jets’ Bill Parcells in the NFL.

 He has displayed the versatility to adapt to situations that run the gamut from refining the talents of proven commodities to tutoring less experienced pupils.
-Despite Oregon ranking third in the country in rushing this season while averaging better than 300 yards per game on the ground for the first time in the program’s history (315.2 avg.), 18 players accumulated more catches (250) in 2012 than in the last six seasons.
+Despite Oregon ranking third in the country in rushing in 2012 while averaging better than 300 yards per game on the ground for the first time in the program’s history (315.2 avg.), 18 players accumulated more catches (250) that year than in the previous six seasons.

 His first year at Oregon (2009), he inherited one of the Ducks’ most inexperienced units and enhanced its development into a reliable corps, helping Jeff Maehl and D.J.
-Davis become every-down players who could be relied upon to make plays both catching the football and blocking downfield.
+Davis develop into NFL players who could be relied upon to make plays both catching the football and blocking downfield.

 However he successfully navigated one of his more challenging situations in 2011.
 Molding a wide receiver contingent that boasted of only two players who had accumulated as many as 10 career catches at the Division I level, he helped devise schemes that would result in the Ducks accounting for 30 or more touchdowns through the air for only the fourth time in school history.

-After quarterbacking Nebraska to an unblemished 13-0 record in 1997, the second-team all-Big 12 Conference standout broke into the coaching ranks as a graduate assistant at his alma mater in 2002 before filling the same role at Kansas State in 2006.
+After quarterbacking Nebraska to an unblemished 13-0 record in 1997 and enjoying a six-year NFL playing career, the second-team all-Big 12 Conference standout broke into the coaching ranks as a graduate assistant at his alma mater in 2002 before filling the same role at Kansas State in 2006.
 He then initiated a two-year stint at Northern Iowa in 2007, where the school finished sixth in the country against the run (91.0 avg.) and seventh in scoring defense (16.9 avg.).

 The Panthers completed 2008 with a 12-3 record after posting a 12-1 mark the previous year.